YouTube banner examples (ft. Neil Patel, Justin Brown, and HubSpot)

 Alex uses her Instagram account to nurture followers and eventually convert them into long-term customers.

-The biggest takeaway from Alex’s YouTube banner example is that - there’s no one way to convert more YouTube channel visitors into customers.
+The biggest takeaway from Alex’s YouTube channel art example is that - there’s no one way to convert more YouTube channel visitors into customers.

 Takeaways from Alex Toby’s YouTube banner example